 - Create a landing page with something like Leadpages or Instapages.

 - What is the benefit for people to sign up?

-- Give something away for free to people who sign up.
-Of course, in exchange for an email.
-Then you can send them the recording and also their free gift.
+- Give something away for free to people who sign up — of course, in exchange for an email.
+Then you can send them the recording and also their gift.

-- Use a program like Zoom or Google Hangouts to host and record your webinar.
+- Use a program like Zoom or Google Chat to host and record your webinar.

 - Write your script more like an outline than an actual post.
-Keep sentences shorter rather than longer so it's easier to read.
+Keep sentences shorter so it's easier to read.

-- Put googly craft eyes on either side of your computer video recorder (if you are using your computer) so you keep eye contact with your audience.
-As a viewer, it can be distracting to watch a speaker who is always looking away or looking in the wrong direction.
+- If you are using your computer, put googly craft eyes on either side of your video recorder to keep eye contact with your audience.
+As a viewer, watching a speaker looking all over is distracting.

-- What kind of a workshop do you want to host?
-(In person?
+- What kind of workshop do you want to host?
+In-person?
 Online?
-A Meetup?)
+A Meetup?

 - Brainstorm the different topics that you'd like to cover.
-You can even take a post that you've already written.
-Take the key points and cover actionable tips about them.
+You can even use a post you've already written — take the key points and cover actionable tips about them.

 - Write your notes like an outline.
 Keep your sentences short so it's easier to focus when you look down at your notes.